 In November 2018, the SEC adopted amendments to Rule 606 that introduced a new reporting format and more granular disclosures concerning payments for orders routed.

-The first UBS report reflecting the SEC’s amendments will be provided for Q12020.
+The first UBS report reflecting the SEC’s amendments is for for Q12020.